Unity-Technologies/com.unity.probuilder/Documentation~/shape-tool.md

-# New Shape and Edit Shape tools
+# Create and edit built-in shapes

 To add built-in ProBuilder shapes, use the **New Shape** tool.